tmhglnd/jit.underworld/README.md

 **messages**
 - `int` `float` `list` `symbol` - capture incoming data or throughput in realtime mode
 - `messages` - set attributes via messages

+## jit.charon

+The ferryman of the underworld.
+Captures all jit.matrix input per rendering frame.
+All will be stored in a dynamic matrixset build in js for non-realtime rendering.

+**arguments**
+- context name : use the name of your jit.underworld context

+**attributes**
+- `@capture` - enable/disable the capturing for this object when you run the capture message on jit.underworld.

+**messages**
+- `jit_matrix` - capture incoming matrix or throughput in realtime mode
+- `messages` - set attributes via messages

 ## jit.acheron~

 jit.acheron~ is a multichannel recording abstraction that starts recording the received sound to a file on your disk in real time.
 It starts its recording at the moment you start to `capture` signals and parameters for the frame-timeline to allow for tight synchronisation after the rendering process is completed and you manually combine the video with the soundrecording.